 I was introduced to turbinado sugar at a young age while at fancy brunches with family.
 They chose restaurants which served coffee with a bowl of golden-hued sugar cubes, craggy like small boulders.
 I was told they were "sugar in the raw," which I found incredibly exotic, and I made a game of sneaking as many cubes as I could while those around me dithered with eggs and sausages and other silly distractions.
 That surprisingly complex caramel-like taste was all I needed, and at the time was my personal height of culinary sophistication.

 I may have grown up, and I may no longer think raw sugar is the summum bonum of the culinary arts, but I still cherish and respect its power on the plate and in the kitchen.
-This form of raw sugar is milder than the untamed, smokey piloncillo, but it's a worthy addition to your sugar collection and a potent spice in its own right.
+This form of raw sugar is milder than the untamed, smoky piloncillo, but it's a worthy addition to your sugar collection and a potent spice in its own right.

 Turbinado* sugar is made from the first pressing of sugar cane.
 It's something like the first pressing of olives for extra virgin olive oil, in which the sugar retains more of the original plant's flavor.
 The syrup is then boiled until crystals form, which are then spun in a centrifuge to rid them of excess moisture.
 It's this turbine-like centrifuge process that gives turbinado sugar its name.